 I remember filling the caddy with nappies, wipes, spare outfit, creams and other essentials but wondering if I’d actually use it- well I did!
 I found this so handy for keeping everything in one place and close at hand.
 It meant that I could change a nappy without rushing upstairs either with the baby or to get nappies and wipes.
 It was also really handy for keeping my own essentials close by during the long cluster feeds.

-- ★ FRIENDLY MATERIAL: This diaper caddy organizers contains no hazardous content for human body.
-We know that this product is for baby-related purposes and may directly touch their sensitive skin, so the production process is ensured that no chemicals left in its cloth
+- ★ FRIENDLY MATERIAL: If you want to receive item within 3 working days, please select "Sold by GFEU and Fulfilled by Amazon".
+This diaper caddy organizers contains no hazardous content for human body.
+We know that this product is for baby-related purposes and may directly touch their sensitive skin, so the production process is ensured that no chemicals left in its cloth.

 5. Shnuggle Baby Bath